 - Keep detectors unobstructed by furniture or draperies.

 How to Install Carbon Monoxide Detectors

--Install at least one carbon monoxide detector on each level of your home.
+- -Install at least one carbon monoxide detector on each level of the unit including the basement.

 - -Place a CO detector in or near each bedroom of your home.

 - -Write the date purchased on the back of each alarm.

 - -Write the replacement date replace on each battery and change batteries as needed or every 6 to 12 months.